 The next thing most people at the end of their lives advise is family.
 Same concept, really; do it, rather than seek it.
 Outflow “familiness” rather than feel you need to receive something.
 Call them.
 Write them.
 See them.
 Eat with them.
 Hug them.
-Go to the kids’ awful school performances.
+Go to the kids’ school performances even if they are awful.
 And send smiley enjoyment to the kids and to their parents.

-Following that, work.
+Following that comes work.
 Again, pretty much the same advice: Do it.
 Outflow it.
 Do it to give, to help, to make things better around you.
 Don’t just “go to work, to get a paycheck.”
 If your work is like that, change your work.
 Again and again, if necessary.

 But don’t confuse the pleasure you derive from hanging out with friends with the pleasure you derive from doing things you like to do with friends.
 Find the things you like to do with or without friends.
 When you find your favorite things to do, you’ll find even more friends.
 And friends who like to do the same thing you do will become even better friends.

-Also, don’t confuse the pleasure you derive from doing things with friends with the pleasure you derive from doing things FOR your friends.
-Sharing with others, and helping others feel lovelier, livelier, smarter is what life is about; THAT’s what you will recall most fondly when you scan back over your life and your accomplishments.
+Also, don’t confuse the pleasure you derive from doing things with your friends with the pleasure you derive from doing things for your friends.
+Sharing with others, and helping others feel lovelier, livelier, smarter is what life is about; that’s what you will recall most fondly when you scan back over your life and your accomplishments.
 That is what you can do to increase your own happiness when you want to.

 I am grateful that you read this.
 May it improve your Love, your Life, your Smarts.